Non-invertible Condensation, Duality, and Triality Defects in 3+1 Dimensions: Examples

 Thus the theory at this coupling has a triality defect for $\mathbb{Z}_4^{(1)}$ one-form symmetry.

-As a consistency check, for $n=1$ it is the $Spin(6)=SU(4)$ gauge theory, and the theory with the above gauge coupling has a duality and a triality defect as in the previous case, using the self dual property under $\mathbb{T}$.
+As a consistency check, for $n=1$ it is the $Spin(6)=SU(4)$ gauge theory, and the theory with the above gauge coupling has a duality and a triality defect as in the previous case.